turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 * Runs your tests with a fake DOM implementation
 * Runs tests in parallel processes

-To install:
+### Installation:

 ```
 npm install --save-dev jest
 ```

-Just like `chai`, just uses the `expect` keyword, only with some slight differences.
+Just like `chai`, jest uses the `expect` keyword, only with some slight differences.
 One syntactical difference you'll want to make note of is the simple check that something equals and expected result...

 ###### Chai:
 `expect(something).to.equal(true)`